Modern slavery and human trafficking

 Modern Slavery Act statement

 This is made under section 54(1) of the Modern Slavery Act 2015.
-It constitutes our Anti-slavery and Human Trafficking Statement for the financial year ending 31 December 2018.
-This statement is approved by our governing Council and CEO and reviewed annually.
+It constitutes our Anti-slavery and Human Trafficking Statement for the financial year ending 31 December 2020.
+This statement is approved by our Board and CEO and reviewed annually.

 - Publish this statement in our Trustees Annual Report and website homepage

-- Insert relevant provisions into current supply contracts and seek positive confirmation from high-risk / key suppliers of their compliance with the Act, including subcontractors
+- Insert relevant provisions into current supply contracts and seek positive confirmation from high-risk and key suppliers of their compliance with the Act, including subcontractors

-- Add compliance with the Modern Slavery Act into our mandatory terms for new supplier agreements and due diligence processes, make suppliers aware of our expectations that they comply with the Act
+- Add compliance with the Modern Slavery Act into our mandatory terms for new supplier agreements and due diligence processes, making suppliers aware of our expectations

-- Provide training on detection and prevention to our staff most likely to come across human trafficking issues, such as forced labour and domestic servitude
+- Provide training on detection and prevention to our staff most likely to come across exploitative and illegal practices, such as forced labour and domestic servitude

-- Look at organisation wide e-learning programmes on slavery and human trafficking matters to be made available to staff during the course of 2019.
+- Look at organisation wide training programmes on slavery and human trafficking matters to be made available to staff during the course of 2021

 Chris Sherwood CEO